 - mixed media - collage, photo montage

-- printmaking - etching, monoprinting, linocuts.
+- printmaking - etching, monoprinting, linocuts, collagraph, or bas relief.

-- name of student/s
+- name of artist/s

 - title of artwork

 - name of school